Digital Marketing Interview Questions

 If the interviewer asks you any technical questions relating to any digital advertising platform (e.g. Google Ads and Facebook Ads) such as “what is quality score and what is relevance score?”, it is okay to reply directly and explain what they are.

-However, for questions that require more insight and a deeper understanding of the data such as “What could be wrong with an ad campaign that receives many clicks but little to no conversions?”, do not jump to conclusions but instead, take your time to ask more questions and analyze the reports further before producing any insights.
+However, for questions that require more insight and a deeper understanding of the data such as “What could be wrong with an ad campaign that receives many clicks but little to no conversions?”, do not jump to conclusions but instead, take your time to ask more questions and analyse the reports further before producing any insights.
 This is an important test for your analytical abilities which is essential for digital advertising.

 Social Media Marketing-related Interview Questions